rdsea/sys4bigml/tutorials/MLService-2022/README.md

 ```

 ## Practice
-- Change the ML serving model (e.g., using YOLOv2) without causing interuption (Hint: develop new model, modify the model information, build a new image, and re-deploy the service).
+- Change the ML serving model (e.g., using YOLOv2) without causing interruption (Hint: develop new models, modify the model information, build a new image, and redeploy the service).

 ## Open questions
 - What is the role of observability for Elastic ML serving?
 Can you setup an observability system for this ML serving example?